SMARTER COMPARISONS, BIGGER SAVINGS

 New anti-child trafficking measures being introduced by South Africa mean UK visitors travelling with their children will need to take more documentation with them.

-From the 1st October 2014 anyone entering or leaving South Africa with a child will need to be able to show the child's full birth certificate.
+Since the 1st October 2014 anyone entering or leaving South Africa with a child needs to be able to show the child's full birth certificate.

 Furthermore if the child is not accompanied by both parents named on the birth certificate the travelling parent(s) or guardian(s) will need to produce parental or legal consent for the child to travel.
 So either an affidavit from the other parent, a court order or death certificate as appropriate.